crazy-canux/django-wechat-api/README.rst

 Test
 ====

-Create a django project "wechat" and wechat account "xFullStack".
+Create a django project "wechat" and wechat account "XXXZZZZ".

 Deploy this project on Sina SAE platform for test.

-pydjangowechat/wechat is the django project for test.
+django-wechat-api/wechat is the django project for test.

 ---
 SAE